eddiewebb/hugo-resume/exampleSite/content/projects/contributions/_index.md

 ---
 <!--

-This page represents the landing page for "creations" section.
-It is also shown under the homepage header for "creations".
+This page represents the landing page for "contributions" section.
+It is also shown under the homepage header for "contributions".
 It should be therefore relatively short and sweet.

 -->